 Instrument Specialists Inc., offers a full line of thermal analyzers including DSC, TGA, STA, and TMA.
 Our instruments maintain the highest quality and accuracy, giving our line of thermal analyzers superior performance and reliability.
 We strive to provide the thermal analysis community with cost effective analytical instruments.

 Thermal analysis can be used to measure the energy absorbed or released as a function of time or a controlled temperature profile.
 Other methods include measuring weight changes as a function of temperature or time, evolved gas analysis, and measuring expansion of small components and low expansion rates of circuit boards, component materials, and much more.

 This line of thermal analyzers can be used to measure glass transitions, phase changes, melting points, and heat capacity.
 These instruments can also be utilized to determine sample decomposition, oxidation or loss of solvent or water, and to measure expansion, contraction, penetration, softening of the sample.

-DSC iSeries (Differential Scanning Calorimeter) – The DSC measures the energy absorbed or released from a sample as a function of time or a temperature.
+DSC Differential Scanning Calorimeter – The DSC Thermal Analyzer measures the energy absorbed or released from a sample as a function of time or a temperature.
 DSC is useful to make the measurements for melting points, heats of reaction, glass transition, heat capacity and purity determination.

-DTA (Differential Thermal Analyzer) – The DTA measures the temperature difference between a sample and an inert reference as a function of time or temperature.
+DTA Differential Thermal Analyzer – The DTA Thermal Analyzer measures the temperature difference between a sample and an inert reference as a function of time or temperature.
 This method is similar to DSC but does not quantify energy measurements; often used for high temperature work.
 Glass transition, phase changes, and melting points can all be measured.